It raining pretty hard, but it is almost dark as night outside.

 So, in this one instance, we've kind of blown the theory sky high.

-Yesterday afternoon in Boston, Robert Stahl, the attorney for one of the newly arrested suspects in the Boston bombing case held a press conference.
+Yesterday afternoon in Boston, Robert Stahl, the attorney for one of the newly arrested suspects in the Boston bombing case, held a press conference.

 And during the QA, a reporter said he didn't take the fireworks and the knapsack to the dump.

-Mr. Khadrabaev told the FBI about that.
+Mr. Khadrabayev told the FBI about that.

 He did not know that those items were involved in a bombing or of any interest in a bombing or any evidential value.